Roundups

 • In stores: this isn't as much of a selling point any more, but it is convenient to add your protein powder to your weekly shopping list instead of special ordering it online and waiting a few days.
 This category is represented by a checkmark or an 'x.'

-Now that you understand the graphics, lets learn about the 15 most common protein powders in 2022!
+Now that you understand the graphics, let's learn about the 30 most popular protein powders in 2024!

 Body Fortress

-It's not specifically a lactation protein powder, but it's a great low-cost option for new moms on a budget.
+It's not specifically a lactation protein powder brand, but it's a great low-cost option for new moms on a budget.

 You can find Body Fortress protein in most grocery stores.
 I usually buy mine at Walmart or Amazon.